David2766/presence-sensor-xiao-s3/README.md

 http://localhost:5173/dashboard/?setup=1
 ```

+### Project Status

+NAMO v0.5.4 is currently a public beta.

+The LD2450 is the primary presence and spatial tracking sensor.
+NAMO is designed to retain presence more reliably than motion-only sensors, but perfectly motionless presence detection is not guaranteed in every room or installation.
+Detection performance depends on placement, range, orientation, and the surrounding environment.

 ### Quick Start

 Most users should use the prebuilt release binaries instead of building the firmware manually.

 1. Download the firmware files from `release-assets/v<version>/` or from GitHub Releases.
-2. For the first installation, flash the `factory` image.
+2. For the first installation, follow the USB flashing instructions below and install the `factory` image.
 3. For updating an already installed device, use the `ota` image.
 4. After boot, connect to the device setup AP.
 5. Open `http://192.168.4.1/setup` in a browser.